erleonard/aspire-semantic-kernel-creative-writer/README.md

     ```shell
     azd up
     ```
+    > Disclaimer: Azure AI Service is currently in preview as well as the Semantic Kernel Agent SDKs we are leveraging in this project.

-    This project uses `gpt-4o` which may not be available in all Azure regions.
-Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly.
+    This project uses `gpt-4o` and `Azure AI Agent Service` which may not be available in all Azure regions.
+Check for [up-to-date region availability](https://learn.microsoft.com/en-us/azure/ai-services/agents/concepts/model-region-support#azure-openai-models) and select a region during deployment accordingly.
-    We recommend using *Schweden Central* for this project.
+    We recommend using *Sweden Central* for this project.

 ## Sample Product Data